pdf-association/arlington-pdf-model/README.md

 ## Python scripts

-The scripts folder contains several Python3 scripts and an example Jupyter Notebook which are cross-platform (tested on both Windows and Linux).
+The scripts folder contains several Python3 scripts and an example Jupyter Notebook which are all cross-platform (tested on both Windows and Linux).
 See [scripts/README.md](scripts/README.md).

 ## TestGrammar (C++17)